Target level of study

 24h

-The aim of this course is to provide basic notions of astronomy and astrophysics, which will be useful in the other astrophysics courses in the Master's program.
+This course aims to provide basic concepts in astronomy and astrophysics, which will be useful in other astrophysics courses in the master's program.
 It also illustrates the application of physics concepts to the description of astrophysical objects.
-Most of the concepts covered will be developed further in the2nd year courses.
+Most of the concepts covered will be explored in greater depth insecond-year courses.

 Hydrodynamics